 This dog is terrified by the existence of any bipedal creature including humans and velociraptors.
 Because she is so fraidy her adventures are always frought with danger

-remember the first night we brought Jasper home.
-It was almost three years ago and my wife, Carrie, had talked me into getting a dog -- it was that or another child and I still stand by my choice.
-We fell in love with this little Shepherd / Husky mix from the Humane Society.
-After a few meetings, interviews, and providing stamped engineering documents describing the technical details of our fence they let us take him home.
+remember the first night I brought Jasper home.
+It was almost three years ago and I decided that I wanted to get a dog.
+I fell in love with this little Shepherd / Husky mix from the Humane Society.
+After a few meetings, interviews, and providing stamped engineering documents describing the technical details of my fence they let me take him home.
 Upon arrival he began sniffing every room in the house in rapid succession.
 When he got to the living room he started running around in circles.
 He went faster and faster until you couldn’t see him anymore.
 At one point he was spinning so fast that I thought he was in a state of flux breaking apart the space-time continiuum.
 That was my first and only moment where I thought we might have been better off with a calmer pet like a clam.

-I believe that it's always good to give everything 100% (except donating blood) and Jasper did just that when we moved to the forest; he seems determined to sniff every tree, chase every squirrel, and eat every stick.
-I felt he was adjusting to country life well but my wife wanted to get a second dog.
+I believe that it's always good to give everything 100% (except donating blood) and Jasper did just that when I moved to the forest; he seems determined to sniff every tree, chase every squirrel, and eat every stick.
+I felt he was adjusting to country life well but the person I was living with wanted to add a second dog to the mix.
 Not just any dog though; she had her heart set on a white Shepherd / Husky mix she found living in foster care.
-We drove 300km to go visit the white dog but I didn't think she was the right dog for us.
-Carrie picked her up the next day.
+We drove 300km to go visit the white dog but I didn't think she was a good fit.
+My friend picked her up the next day.

-Both of our dogs are reservation-rescues and both had problems early in life.
+Both dogs are reservation-rescues and both had problems early in life.
 Saturn is timid of people but gets along well with other dogs.
-We've been
+I've been

 working hard with her to overcome her fear issues and she has been making lots of good progress.
 One of the amazing things about animals is their ability to drastically change their behavior with proper training.
 I'm happy to report that Jasper has been a perfect gentlemen and now our dogs are best friends too.

-As Saturn becomes more comfortable with us her personality has been showing itself more and it's quite comical.
+As Saturn becomes more comfortable with me her personality has been showing itself more and it's pretty adorable.
 She is the great Killer of Bugs and watching her chase butterflies or play with grasshoppers is really entertaining.
 When you rub her tummy she spreads her legs and makes everyone involved feel really uncomfortable.
-We'll have to be extra careful not to lose her in the Winter because she kind of blends in with snow.
+I'll have to be extra careful not to lose her in the Winter because she kind of blends in with snow.

 I'll keep up with the puppy reports every so often to let everyone know how they're progressing and inform you of any new adventures they have.
-We're off to another puppy class today to teach Saturn to be less fraidy and it's actually graduation day.
-Until next time: keep those tails waggin.
+I'm off to another puppy class today to teach Saturn to be less fraidy and it's actually graduation day.

-When we moved to the country we knew things were going to be different.
-Although we had encountered wildlife living on the edge of the city we were warned that it would be more extreme in the foothills; owls the size of pterodactyls would swoop down and carry away the dogs, there would be cougars hiding in trees waiting to pounce on unsuspecting victims, and if you weren't home bears might sneak into the house to make themselves sammidges.
+When I moved to the country I knew things were going to be different.
+Although I had encountered wildlife living on the edge of the city I was warned that it would be more extreme in the foothills; owls the size of pterodactyls would swoop down and carry away the dog, there would be cougars hiding in trees waiting to pounce on unsuspecting victims, and if you weren't home bears might sneak into the house to make themselves sammidges.

-We also learned that most people in the area name their acreages.
-Carrie and I decided that we needed to name ours too but it's a lot harder than you think.
-We tried to brainstorm ideas but nothing was sticking.
-We'd come up with a name like "Happy Tails Ranch" and then shoot it down right away -- it sounds like a brothel house and we don't really have a ranch.
+I also learned that most people in the area name their acreages.
+I decided that I needed to name mine too but it's a lot harder than you think.
+I tried to brainstorm ideas but nothing was sticking.
+I'd come up with a name like "Happy Tails Ranch" and then shoot it down right away -- it sounds like a brothel house and I don't really have a ranch.

-In the meantime we had our first wildlife encounter on the acreage.
-I opened the door to let our dog Jasper out before bed and he immediately bolted across the yard in pursuit of something.
+In the meantime I had my first wildlife encounter on the acreage.
+I opened the door to let my dog Jasper out before bed and he immediately bolted across the yard in pursuit of something.
 Luckily, I called Jasper back and he returned to the house.
 Whatever he was chasing ran over a hill in the forest and started making a very strange animal sound.
 It sounded like a dog crossed with a cat that was possessed by a poltergeist with a smoker's cough.
 This went on for almost 20 minutes.

 The next morning I was out on the deck having coffee and the animal from the night before was wandering through the yard.
-It turned out it was a fox and this particular fox had a den right on the edge of our property.
+It turned out it was a fox and this particular fox had a den right on the edge of my property.
 What's more is this fox was a mommy fox who had three pups at home still (no wonder she was so mad at our dog).
-The whole thing inspired Carrie to come up with the name: The Barking Fox.
-I like it because it will remind us of the first nights we were out here and it kind of sounds like a pub.
-Now we just need to make a sign :)
+The whole thing inspired me to come up with the name: The Barking Fox.
+I like it because it will remind me of the first nights I was out here and it kind of sounds like a pub.
+Now I just need to make a cool sign :)

-The fox has since moved dens but we still see her a couple times a week and she still barks at us.
+The fox has since moved dens but I still see her a couple times a week and she still barks at me.
 She kept her pups near the den in thick bush so I didn't get great photos (I also didn't want to intrude on their privacy) but it was fun watching them play from a distance.